nmetens/Job-Application-List/README.md

 A Rust-based project that helps you manage your job applications in an easy-to-use way.
 It allows you to view, add, remove, and update job listings from a SQLite database, all through a local server.
 The back-end is build in Rust using the Actix-Web crate, along with rusqlite for the database schema.
 The project features a neat front-end built with HTML, CSS, and JavaScript.

+This project is intended for me to keep records of jobs I have applied to, keeping their hourly rate, job title, and link to the application so that I can stay organized while searching for jobs.
+It is very helpful and incorporates a clean design to be very user friendly.

 ## Features

 - **Add jobs:** Keep track of job listings by adding new positions.